eliasm307/eslint-plugin-srp-hints/README.md

-# eslint-plugin-require-comment
+# eslint-plugin-srp-hints

-ESLint plugin to require comments at the top of functions depending on length
+ESLint plugin to offer hints for whether there might be an issue regarding the Single Responsibility Princible of SOLID software development

 ## Installation